tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 [3.15.1](https://www.mikroe.com/ebooks/radio-receivers-from-crystal-set-to-stereo/the-simplest-fm-receiver)
 of Mikroelektronika's excellent online book "Radio Receivers, from crystal set to stereo".

-Many variations of this ciruit are available around the web, often with the addition of an LM386 amplifier stage, such as [this design](https://electronicsforu.com/electronics-projects/simple-fm-receiver) on electronicsforu.
+Many variations of this circuit are available around the web, often with the addition of an LM386 amplifier stage, such as [this design](https://electronicsforu.com/electronics-projects/simple-fm-receiver) on electronicsforu.